jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 But both the rising and the setting deviate northward as we approach the June solstice, and southward for the December solstice.
 You'll get at least 25° of deviation at each solstice, depending on your latitude.
-Inside the polar circles, the sun won't actually rise or set at all, it'll only circle around you just above or below the horizon.
+Inside the polar circles, the sun won't rise or set at all, it'll only circle around you just above or below the horizon.
 {:.indent}